Bio In Brief

 But there’s a bit more to it than that.
 Every writer is engaged in a creative double-act, between the writing and the life.
 (Here’s a poem I wrote about that.).
 For me, having a pseudonym, and using pseudonyms for my family and close friends, keeps those two separate in a way that I find necessary to good, creative living.

 Day jobs Past: Schoolteacher, waitress, aerobics instructor, journalist, editor, university lecturer, writing school director, literary agent.

 Diet: Vegetarian since 1995, when I visited an abattoir.
 Mostly vegan since breast cancer brought Jane Plant’s work on the links between hormone-saturated dairy and cancer to my attention.

 Interests: Conscious creation.
-The human brain and human potential.
+The human brain, psychology and human potential.
 Reading, writing, publishing.
+TV, cinema and theatre.
 History and historical fiction.
 Walking & jogging.
 Yoga & wall tennis.
 Music.
 Travel.
 Meditation.
-Philosophies, East and West.
+Philosophies, East and West, especially Zen Buddhism.
 Beaches & woods.
 Wild swimming.
 Web surfing.
-Movies.

 Not so keen on: Spectator sport, “reality” TV, consumer culture.